lsaravia/CriticalGlobalForest/Notes.md

 -----------
 @Weerman2012 Changes in diatom patch-size distribution and degradation in a spatially self-organized intertidal mudflat ecosystem

-we used a cumulative distribution in which no binning is used.
+We used a cumulative distribution in which no binning is used.
 The patch-size distributions were fitted using the following equation describing an upper-truncated cumulative number-size distribution based on a power law (Burroughs and Tebbens 2001):

 where M(r) is the cumulative fitting function of patches of size r (in cm2), C is a constant, c is the scaling

 A recent paper of Pueyo (2011) showed that, for fundamental reasons, we should move away from the power law vs. truncated power law dichotomy to other categorizations.
 More precisely, a truncated power law can be fitted to all the data sets (if taken at a large enough scale) and we expect that truncation becomes stronger when a dryland approaches degradation (following similar reasoning as Kefi et al. [2007]).
 In line with this, all our patch-size distributions were fitted using Eq.
 1. To evaluate the degree of the truncation of the curves, we defined the observed truncation to be th

 The loss of cover fraction of vegetation, or of other organisms, is the most direct way to assess the degree of deterioration of ecosystems (Reynolds et al. 2007, Maestre and Escudero 2009, 2010).
-However, ecosys- tems with strong feedback mechanisms can respond nonlinearly, involving tipping points, to gradually increased stress (Rietkerk et al. 2004, Scheffer et al.
+However, ecosystems with strong feedback mechanisms can respond nonlinearly, involving tipping points, to gradually increased stress (Rietkerk et al. 2004, Scheffer et al. 2009).
-2009).
 In those cases, the cover fraction at which a tipping point occurs is unknown, and cover fraction alone is not sufficient to indicate the proximity of a tipping point in the ecosystem (Kefi et al. 2010).

 ------